Sam-Goldie/YoutubeSoiree/README.md

 # YoutubeSoirée

-Youtube Soiree is an in-development single-page app that allows multiple users to watch Youtube videos with syncronized playback in what is commonly known as a "watch party."
+Youtube Soiree is an in-development single-page app that allows multiple users to watch Youtube videos with synchronized playback in what is commonly known as a "watch party."

 # Why Build YoutubeSoiree?